Skip to Main Content

 Hours: Wednesday - Sunday, Noon - 5:00 pm

 The Firehouse Art Center invites local artists to create their representation of La Calavera Catrina.
 La Calavera Catrina is a zinc etching by the Mexican printmaker José Guadalupe Posada.
 Originally a commentary on the Mexican natives who, Posada felt, were aspiring to adopt European aristocratic traditions.
 She has become an icon of the Día de Muertos, or Day of the Dead.
-The Catrina exhibit will open on October 12th, during the Dia de los Muertos Festival, and will be on view until November 3, 2023.
-There will be select Catrinas hanging at the Longmont Public Library as well.
+The Catrina exhibit will open on October 10th, and will be on view until early November at the Firehouse Art Center.

 Find more information on the Firehouse Art Center website